- You Are Unemployed or Unsure Where Your Next Paycheck Is Coming From

 When your home has been auctioned off, it is too late to save it with a Chapter 13.
 However, any deficiency balance can be discharged in either form of bankruptcy.

 The IRS or Michigan Department of Treasury is Levying Your Paycheck or Property

 If your only debt is a tax debt, it is possible that you will want to explore other options prior to the filing of a bankruptcy.
 For example, an Offer in Compromise negotiation with the IRS can result in a settlement of a tax debt at very favorable terms, when successful.

 However, if all other efforts fail, or if a tax liability is just one of many or multiple debts being carried, a bankruptcy is worth exploring.

 It is a myth that tax debt is not dischargeable in bankruptcy.
-However, a tax debt is dischargeable in bankruptcy under very limited circumstances.
+However, a Federal or State of Michigan tax debt is dischargeable in bankruptcy under very limited circumstances.